wzqvip/BitBLAS-blackwell/README.md

 # BitBLAS

+###Changes:
+  - This is modified to work on Jetson Orin and Thor.
+Blackwell architecture is a bypass, not real adapt.
+But seems to work fine.

 BitBLAS is a library to support mixed-precision BLAS operations on GPUs, for example, the $W_{wdtype}A_{adtype}$ mixed-precision matrix multiplication where $C_{cdtype}[M, N] = A_{adtype}[M, K] \times W_{wdtype}[N, K]$.
 BitBLAS aims to support efficient mixed-precision DNN model deployment, especially the $W_{wdtype}A_{adtype}$ quantization in large language models (LLMs), for example, the $W_{UINT4}A_{FP16}$ in [GPTQ](https://arxiv.org/abs/2210.17323), the $W_{INT2}A_{FP16}$ in [BitDistiller](https://arxiv.org/abs/2402.10631), the $W_{INT2}A_{INT8}$ in [BitNet-b1.58](https://arxiv.org/abs/2402.17764).
 BitBLAS is based on techniques from our paper ["Ladder: Enabling Efficient Low-Precision Deep Learning Computing through Hardware-aware Tensor Transformation"](https://www.usenix.org/conference/osdi24/presentation/wang-lei) at OSDI'24.